 By Somesh Dash and Jason Kong

 Today, IVP is excited to announce our investment in Humu, a behavioral change software company helping people increase productivity (and in turn happiness!) through proprietary technology rooted in science and machine learning.
 IVP is the lead investor in a $30M Series B round of financing, with Somesh Dash joining the board as a Director.
-We are thrilled to be partnering with the company founders Laszlo Bock and Wayne Crosby, and existing investor Index Ventures to change how the world works.
+We are thrilled to be partnering with the company founders Laszlo Bock, Wayne Crosby, and Jessie Wisdom , and existing investor Index Ventures to change how the world works.

 Working to Live or Living to Work?

 “Choose a job you love, and you will never have to work a day in your life.”
 The 154 million working adults in the United States spend on average 8.28 hours working each day according to the Bureau of Labor Statistics.
 For the 128 million Americans classified as working full time (>35 hours weekly), the average rises to 8.81 hours, more than the amount we spend daily on personal care and sleep.
 Given that we spend more time working than anything else, we all expect that our professional experiences combine purpose, structure, learning, achievement, joy, and fulfillment.